 Some ten years later I got to see another movie in an Indian movie theatre, and that was Shamitabh, a movie partially shot in Finland.

-But dvds and blurays have always been my number one because those movies had English subtitles in them.
+But dvds and blurays have always been my favourites because those movies had English subtitles in them.
+Very essential.
 Luckily nowadays it is easy to see Bollywood movies with English subtitles also through Apple and iTunes.

 About the actresses in Hindi cinema: